AndreRudolph/impulsephp-doc/docs/views.md

 Yet another great feature of Twig is called template inheritance.
 By having that, you can define common templates with so called blocks that can be overriden by a derived template.

 <h5><a id="scopes">Scopes</a></h5>

+Every view will have it's own scope in place.
+A scope is a technical and organizational concept for a scoped set of components.
+Each scope has an unique identifier (scope id) that uniquely identifies the scope and all of its descendant components.